HimanshuRajput013/HimanshuRajput013/README.md

  # Welcome to My GitHub Profile!👋

 ## About Me
-Hi, I'm Himanshu Rajput, a passionate [Your Role, e.g., Data Scientist, Software Developer, etc.] with a keen interest in [Your Interests, e.g., Machine Learning, Web Development, etc.].
+Hi, I'm [Himanshu Rajput], a passionate [Your Role, e.g., Data Scientist, Software Developer, etc.] with a keen interest in [Your Interests, e.g., Machine Learning, Web Development, etc.].
 I love working on innovative projects and sharing my knowledge with the community.

 ## Skills and Technologies
 - **Languages:** Python, JavaScript, Html